 End fossil fuel subsidies and $1.9 billion to Middle Arm gas hub

-Frackers and gas lobbyists celebrated when nearly $2 billion in public funding was announced in the October budget.2, 3
+Tamboran says their fracked gas is destined for Middle Arm and the gas lobby celebrated when $1.9 billion in public funding was announced in the October budget.3,4

-After GetUp members – together with Traditional Owners and local campaigners – snapped into action to challenge the subsidy, the Albanese Government greenwashed the project as "sustainable".4 And the NT government quietly scrubbed the word "petrochemicals" from the Middle Arm website.5
+After GetUp members – together with Traditional Owners and local campaigners – snapped into action to challenge the subsidy, the Albanese Government greenwashed the project as "sustainable".5 And the NT government quietly scrubbed the word "petrochemicals" from the Middle Arm website.6

-Stopping Middle Arm's subsidy-lifeline would in turn pull the rug out from under Tamboran's disastrous plans, and bring us one step closer to protecting country from fracking once and for all.
+Stopping Middle Arm's subsidy-lifeline would throw a spanner in Tamboran's disastrous plans, and bring us one step closer to protecting country from fracking once and for all.

 Want more information?
 Watch our Don't Frack the NT webinar!